feross/funding/README.md

 In the past, I was on the Node.js Board of Directors, representing individual Node.js users like you!
 It was an unpaid position, but I was happy to play some small part in making things better for everyone.
 Just for fun, a couple years ago I helped organize [ArcticJS](https://arcticjs.club/2017/), an impromptu JavaScript conference in Svalbard, the northern-most human settlement on Earth, with some amazing friends.

+## What is the long-term goal?

+My goal with this experiment is to make StandardJS healthier.
+If we learn that the experiment works, perhaps we can help make all open source healthier, too.
+For complex reasons, companies are generally hesitant or unwilling to fund open source directly.
+When it does happen, it's never enough and it never reaches packages which are transitive dependencies (i.e. packages that no one installs explicitly and therefore no one knows exists).
+Essentially, we have a public good which is consumed by huge numbers of users, but which almost no one pays for.
+Fortunately, there exists a funding model that usually works for public goods like this – ads.
+The goal of this experiment is to answer the question: Can we use ethical ads – ads that don't track users or collect data – to fund open source software?

 ## What will the funds be used for?

-The funds raised so far ($2,000) have paid for Feross's time to [release Standard 14](https://standardjs.com/changelog.html#1400---2019-08-19) which has taken around five full days.

-If we are able to raise additional funds, the next thing we'd like to fund is development towards out-of-the-box TypeScript support in StandardJS (one of the most common feature requests!) as well as modernizing the various text editor plugins (many of which are currently unmaintained).
+The funds raised so far ($2,000) have paid for Feross's time to [release Standard 14](https://standardjs.com/changelog.html#1400---2019-08-19) which has taken around five days.
+If we are able to raise additional funds, the next thing we'd like to focus on is out-of-the-box TypeScript support in StandardJS (one of the most common feature requests!) and modernizing the various text editor plugins (many of which are currently unmaintained).

 ## Where can I provide feedback about this experiment?